todo-name/TODO-NAME/design-spec.md

 ![Mobile View](mockups/mobile_view.jpg)

 On mobile portrait mode, pictures are arranged in a single column.
 On mobile landscape mode and wider computer browsers, pictures are aligned in rows of 3 columns each.
-For all orientations, the sign up/in/out, search, and upload options will be listed
+For all orientations, the sign up/in/out, search, and upload options will be listed at the very top.